Lightstreamer/Lightstreamer-kafka-connector/README.md

   - `#{OFFSET}`: the offset
   - `#{HEADERS}`: the headers

-- Expressions use the _dot notation_ to access the following:
+- Expressions use the _dot notation_ to access nested data structures:

-  - Attributes or fields of record keys and record values serialized in JSON, Avro, and Protobuf formats:
+  - *Record data*: Navigate through attribute or fields in JSON, Avro, and Protobuf records values and keys
-  - Headers
+  - *Headers*: Retrieve values from record headers

   ```js
   KEY.attribute1Name.attribute2Name...